Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

-- NOx and N2O are Different.
-N2O or Nitrous Oxide is a greenhouse gas.
+- N2O or Nitrous Oxide is a greenhouse gas.

-- NOx[NO and NO2 (nitric oxide or nitrogen oxide and nitrogen dioxide)] emissions cause global cooling through the formation of (OH) radicals that destroy methane molecules, countering the effect of greenhouse gases.
+- NO and NO2 (nitric oxide or nitrogen oxide and nitrogen dioxide) emissions cause global cooling through the formation of (OH) radicals that destroy methane molecules, countering the effect of GHGs.

-- Carbon monoxide is a short-lived greenhouse gas (it is less denser than air).
+- Carbon monoxide is a short-lived greenhouse gas (it is less dense than air).